uos3/telemetry-app/utilities/packets/README.md

 # WIP: packet utilities

-Utilities that allow you to only have to deal with the packet specification in one place, with yaml files.
+Utilities that allow you to only have to deal with the packet specification in one place, with yaml or json files.

+The system has primarily been designed around yaml (and this file uses it in its examples), however json is also supported.

 ## yaml files